Eschatologue/CM_wiki/docs/class/warlock/archmage.md

 ***Resistance.*** You gain Resistance to :dmg-force: Force damage.

 ***Change Save.*** WWhen you are forced to make a saving throw to resist a magical effect or a spell, you can make a Charisma saving throw instead of the normal save.
-You can use this feature a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
+You can use this feature a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 14: Improved Arcanum